otmhi/offpolicy_ls/README.md

 # Logarithmic Smoothing for Pessimistic Off-Policy Evaluation, Selection and Learning

-Source code for the paper "Logarithmic Smoothing for Pessimistic Off-Policy Evaluation, Selection and Learning" published at NeuRIPS.
+Source code for the paper "Logarithmic Smoothing for Pessimistic Off-Policy Evaluation, Selection and Learning" published at NeuRIPS 2024 (Spotlight).

 ## Creating the environment